timboettiger/action-replay-mk-iii/manual_en.md

 ### <a name="param_gruppen"></a> PARAMETER GROUPS

-In addition to the parameters that are always activated (`AN`) by entering them in the Parameter List, the "Action Replay MK III" also has two parameter groups to which multiple parameters can be assigned.
+In addition to the parameters that are always activated (`AN`) by entering them in the Parameter List, the "Action Replay MK3" also has two parameter groups to which multiple parameters can be assigned.

 These `A` and `B` groups can be toggled on or off at certain points in the game using a key combination.